beren1hand/beren1hand.github.io/_posts/2020-01-11-Trump-vs-Iran.md

 Thankfully, Trump did not attempt to carry out his threat.

-If he had, I am fairly confident that someone in the chain of command would have refused to follow the order, since [international and US law both clearly forbid the targeting of cultural sights](https://www.hrw.org/news/2020/01/05/us-trump-threatens-war-crimes-against-iran).
+If he had, I am fairly confident that someone in the chain of command would have refused to follow the order, since international and US law both clearly forbid the targeting of cultural sights.
+[See this helpful article from Human Rights Watch](https://www.hrw.org/news/2020/01/05/us-trump-threatens-war-crimes-against-iran).

 Someone seems to have successfully explained this to Trump because he did (half-heartedly) retract his threat a few days later: